kanjieater/SubPlz/readme.md

     "/mnt/an/ja-anime/": "/data/ja-anime/"
     "/some/unmapped_media/": "/some/unmapped_media/"

+  # If a job were to hang due to CUDA resources or any other reason you can kill it automatically after this timeout
+  # Defaults to 10 mins (600s).
+Consider raising it if you're running on CPU
+  job_timeout_seconds: 600
   # [OPTIONAL] If this key is present, the watcher will use a polling-based
   # mechanism instead of native OS events.
 This is less efficient but is
   # REQUIRED if you are running this script inside WSL and watching a